Francesco Zampano: Virtus Entella

 In the 2010–11 season both left for another Ligurian team Virtus Entella (named after the river).
 In the 2011–12 season Entella signed Francesco in a co-ownership deal for a peppercorn of €500, and Giuseppe returned to Sampdoria for their under-19 team.
 Francesco played for both first team and the U19 team for Entella.
 Among the defenders of Lega Pro who were born in 1991 or after, Francesco had the fourth highest average score of 6.24/10 ranked by La Gazzetta dello Sport, and was the best Lega Pro defender born in the 1993 age group.
 In June 2012, Sampdoria failed to buy back Alberto Masi and Francesco Zampano, both due to failing to give the highest price in a sealed bid to Lega Serie B. A.Masi and F.Zampano were the teammates who represented the team of Lega Pro.

 Verona

 During summer 2013 he moved to Verona, and then became on loan to Juve Stabia.

 Pescara

 After his loan period ended following the 2014–15 season, Zampano was loaned to Pescara, with an option to purchase.
 On 23 July 2015, Pescara signed Zampano outright.

 On 16 August 2018, Zampano joined to Serie A team Frosinone on loan until 30 June 2019 with an obligation to buy.

 Venezia

 On 1 June 2022, Zampano signed a three-year contract with Venezia.

+Modena

+On 8 July 2025, Zampano moved to Modena on a two-season contract.